bordjoski/zkp-fsh/README.md

 `const success = verifier.verify(proof, claim, secret);`

 5. Client has prooven to know a password

+Note that Agreement can be initialized from serialized data produced with `agreement.toJSON()` as follows:

+`const agreement = await zkpfsh.Agreement.generateAgreement();`\
+`const serialized = agreement.toJSON();`\
+`const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized);`

+Optionaly, agreement can be configured to use custom base/radix and alphabet during conversion process.
+Default base is `10` and default alphabet is `0123456789abcdefghijklmnopqrstuvwxyz`.
+If used, configuration must be done manualy both on Client and Verifier side to be able to deserialize data.
+Configuration details is not included in serialized Agreement.
+For example:

+`const agreement = await zkpfsh.Agreement.generateAgreement();`\
+`agreement.configure(2, '#%');`\
+`const serialized = agreement.toJSON();`\
+`const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized, 2, '#%');`

+By doing this, all data produced by Client or Verifier will use the same base and alphabet.

 ### References, Credits and Links
 - Code snippets in Python and article by Prof Bill Buchanan: https://asecuritysite.com/encryption/fiat2